weakish/docs-en/views/realtime-guide-intermediate.md

 Will message has the **following restrictions**:

 - Each user can only have one will message set up at a time.
 This means that if a user sets will messages for multiple conversations or multiple will messages for the same conversation, only the last one will take effect.
-- Will messages don’t get stored to the history.
+- Will messages don't get stored to the history.
 - If a user logs out proactively, the will message set by this user will not be sent out (if there is one).

 ### Keyword Filtering